How to fix a sexless marriage by removing bad habits

 States come and go

-I prefer to consider your sexless marriage a "state" that it's about time you leave.
+I prefer to consider your sexless marriage a “state” that it’s about time you leave.
 Enter a new state.
-Redefine yourself as having a "sexed marriage."
-Read on to learn how using the 9 steps listed below.
+Redefine yourself as having a “sexed marriage.”
+Read on to learn how to use the nine steps listed below.

 But first, a definition.